Python continue statement

 print(str_char)

-You can see, the continue statement only impacted the inner for loop while the outer loop executed normally.
+You can see that the continue statement only impacted the inner for loop while the outer loop executed normally.

 Author - Atiq Zia